prajyotpro/prajyotpro.github.io/_posts/2025-04-01-serverless-elastic-cache-connection-issue-case-study.md

 **Reactive vs Proactive**

-Need to consider a few new pipeline action items at the `stag` environment to improve reliability testing and implement load testing.
+Need to consider a few new pipeline action items at the `stage` environment to improve reliability testing and implement load testing.

 **Researching on better pooling mechanism libraries**